-Phase two: Traffic management changes at Charing Cross and Dumaresq Street in this phase of the programme will prevent 'rat-running' through York Street and Dumaresq Street, whilst still allowing essential service access.
-This should also have the result of reducing levels of through traffic in Broad Street and Conway Street.
+Phase two: Traffic management changes proposed at Charing Cross and Dumaresq Street in this phase of the programme have the potential, when implemented, to prevent 'rat-running' through York Street and Dumaresq

+Street, whilst still allowing essential service access.
+This would also have the result of reducing levels of through traffic in Broad Street and Conway Street.

-Essentially cars wishing to bear right from Broad Street into York Street at Charing Cross will be prohibited from doing so: this manoeuvre will be restricted to delivery vehicles over 6'6", buses, taxis and cycles.
+Essentially cars wishing to bear right from Broad Street into York Street at Charing Cross would be prohibited from doing so: this manoeuvre will be restricted to delivery vehicles over 6'6", buses, taxis and cycles.

-It is also proposed that access to Dumaresq Street from York Street is limited so that only vehicles over 6'6" can use this route between the hours of 6pm and 10am.
-For the remainder of the day that section of the street, from York Street to Hue Street, will not be accessible to vehicles.
+It is also proposed that access to Dumaresq Street from York Street would be limited so that only vehicles over 6'6" can use this route between the hours of 6pm and 10am.
+For the remainder of the day that section of the street, from York Street to Hue Street, would not be accessible to vehicles.

-The result of these changes will mean a significant reduction in the volume of traffic and an improvement in safety for this area of the town centre where road injury accidents are most prevalent.
-The narrow pavements in York Street can also be widened and delivery bays provided.
-Most significantly, the difficult and dangerous pedestrians crossing points in this area (at Seale Street, outside the Town Hall, across the entrance to Dumaresq Street and at Charing Cross) can all be improved.
+The result of these changes would mean a significant reduction in the volume of traffic and an improvement in safety for this area of the town centre where road injury accidents are most prevalent.